 In simple terms this means the ability to improve the flexibility of blood vessels so that they expand and contract more efficiently, thus decreasing the risk of clogged arteries.

 So, for people with high cholesterol, folic acid can help to minimize the damaging effects of high cholesterol and thus reduce the risk of heart attack and stroke.

 Dietary sources of folic acid are foods such as; asparagus, broccoli, spinach, brown rice, chickpeas, brussel sprouts, peas, kidney beans, whole grains, fortified cereals, bread, root vegetables, green leafy vegetables, salmon and liver.

 If you are considering using supplements to lower your cholesterol, consult with your doctor / physician first.

 Cholesterol is rightly called the "silent killer."
 So you need to do everything in your power to keep your levels within healthy limits as advised by your doctor / physician.

 This means working closely with them, not only in terms of any medication they may prescribe, but also on the dietary and lifestyle changes that are necessary to reduce the risk of heart disease, heart attack and stroke.

-I hope you have found How to Lower Your Cholesterol Naturally Without Medication insightful and that it has given you the impetus to make the necessary lifestyle changes that could help save your life.
+I hope you have found this article insightful and that it has given you the impetus to make the necessary lifestyle changes that could help save your life.